 - 1/2 teaspoon paprika

-- Separate garlic cloves from the papery bulb then peel each clove.
-Slightly pop open each clove by laying your knife over the clove and gently pounding with the heel of your hand.
-You don’t want to obliterate them like you would if you were going to mince the garlic.
+- Separate garlic cloves from bulb then slightly pop open each clove by laying your knife over the clove and gently pounding with the heel of your hand.
+Remove the papery skin.
 You just want to open each clove up a little to release the flavor.

-- Combine beer, garlic cloves, salt, garlic powder, paprika and white pepper in a gallon-sized zip-top bag or large dish then stir until the salt is dissolved.
-Add chicken, seal or cover, then refrigerate for 24 hours.
+- Combine beer, garlic cloves, onion pieces, salt, pepper, garlic powder, paprika and red pepper in a gallon-sized zip-top bag or large dish then shake/stir until the salt is dissolved.
+Add chicken, seal or cover, then refrigerate overnight (or at least 12 hours).

 - Drain chicken well, reserving garlic cloves.
-Heat a large cast iron skillet (see below for alternate preparation also) over medium heat.
+Heat a large cast iron skillet over medium heat (or any oven-safe skillet).
 Add just enough vegetable oil to skillet to coat the bottom.
-Once oil and pan are hot, add chicken pieces, skin-side down.
-Cook chicken on all sides until browned.
-We’re not trying to cook the chicken through, just brown it nicely.
+Once oil and pan are plenty hot, add chicken pieces, skin-side down.
+Cook chicken until nicely browned.

-- Once all chicken pieces are browned, position thighs skin-side up and place reserved garlic cloves around chicken.
+- Flip chicken (so skin-side is up) and place reserved garlic cloves around chicken.
 Place skillet in the oven and bake at 350 degrees for 40-50 minutes or until deep golden brown.

 - Remove skillet from oven and cover loosely with aluminum foil.
 Rest dish for 15 minutes then serve.
 Don’t throw out the garlic!
 You can eat it, spread on bread or mix with roasted vegetables.

 - Alternate Preparation: If you don’t have a cast iron skillet or a frying pan big enough to fit all the chicken pieces, don’t worry!
 Just brown the chicken in batches in any sturdy skillet.
-Spoon a little of the pan drippings into a 13x9 baking dish to grease the bottom then transfer chicken and garlic to dish then bake per recipe.
+Spoon the pan drippings into a 13x9 baking dish then transfer chicken and garlic to dish then bake per recipe.

 Have you tried this with chicken breasts?
 This sounds wonderful but my husband doesn't like dark meat.